Justin Suh: Career

 Suh represented the United States at the 2018 Eisenhower Trophy where he won the silver medal together with Cole Hammer and Collin Morikawa.

-He played college golf at University of Southern California where he was Pac-12 Player of the Year in 2018.
+He attended Evergreen Valley High School in San Jose before playing college golf at University of Southern California where he was Pac-12 Player of the Year in 2018.

 Suh turned professional after graduating with a degree in business administration in 2019.
 He played briefly on the PGA Tour Latinoamérica before joining the Korn Ferry Tour.
 In 2022, he posted eight top-10 finishes and 14 in the top-25 this in his first 22 starts, including a runner-up finish at the Utah Championship.

 Suh won the 2022 Korn Ferry Tour Championship and ranked number one in the season-long points race, earning full status for the 2022–23 PGA Tour.
 He also earned exemption into the 2023 Players Championship and the 2023 U.S. Open, the first year this was on the line at the Korn Ferry Tour Finals.
 Suh was voted Korn Ferry Tour Player of the Year.